-- The Active and Collaborative Learning CCSSE benchmark has been above average and consistently increasing since 2010. - In Spring 2011 and 2013, students reported higher than average scores for Student Effort and Academic Challenge CCSSE benchmarks. - The Support for Learners and Student-Faculty Interaction benchmark scores were below average.
+- The Active and Collaborative Learning CCSSE benchmark has been above average and consistently increasing since 2010. - In Spring 2011, 2013, and 2015, students reported higher than average scores for Student Effort and Academic Challenge benchmarks. - The Student-Faculty Interaction benchmark score is just above average for 2015. - The Support for Learners benchmark is average for 2015.